What Is Vitamin K?

 All forms of Vitamin K act as a coenzyme in various chemical reactions in the body.
 These physiological functions are driven by enzymes, but they also require the presence of Vitamin K as a catalyst.
 The three major processes dependent on Vitamin K are hemostasis (blood clotting), bone metabolism and coronary elasticity.

 - Vitamin K is necessary in the synthesis of a protein called prothrombin.
 Also called a clotting factor II, prothrombin circulates in the blood and facilitates coagulation (blood clotting) by converting another clotting factor, fibrinogen, into fibrin and fibrin-based blood clot when there is an injury.

-- Vitamin K’s role in blood clotting is why people who are on blood thinners (anticoagulants) like Warfarin need to watch Vitamin K intake.
+- Vitamin K’s role in blood clotting is why people who are on blood thinners (anticoagulants) like Warfarin need to watch their Vitamin K intake.

-- Syntheis of another protein, called osteocalcin, is dependent on the presence of Vitamin K. One of the most abundant proteins in the bone, osteocalcin regulates the mineralization of the bone.
+- Synthesis of another protein, called osteocalcin, is dependent on the presence of Vitamin K. One of the most abundant proteins in the bone, osteocalcin regulates the mineralization of the bone.
 Through osteocalcin, Vitamin K helps maintain bone health by facilitating the bonding of calcium to the bone.